'Silent Requirements' cost US companies $400 Billion a year.

 Science has recently discovered that forgetting isn’t an accident.
 It’s the way our brains are designed to work.
 We’ve been making assumptions about how teams think and communicate that are directly opposed to reality.

 We’ve helped others.
 We’d like to help you too, and to the extent we can, we’ll do it for free.
-Click here to download our in-depth explanation of the problem and our base toolkit, or contact us for a free consultation.
+Click here to download our in-depth explanation of the problem and our basic toolkit, or contact us for a free consultation.

 What have you got to lose?